 Figure 6.
-Example of wrap-around candidate at sbTMVP mode
+Example of wrap-around motion vector candidate at sbTMVP mode

-Note that since the PERP format uses the horizontal geometry padding, the wrap-around offset (ERP width)[3] which is not the picture width should be used to find the corresponding wrap-around candidate.
+Note that since the PERP format uses the horizontal geometry padding, the wrap-around offset (ERP width)[3] which is not the picture width should be used to find the corresponding wrap-around motion vector candidate.

 Because motion vectors of wrapped-around A0 and A1 in Fig 4 positions for merge/AMVP modes have not decoded, they are not used for the proposed method.